Portugal's rich gastronomic history and culture are, arguably, the most influential cuisine in the world today.

 This is why traditional Portuguese food is fragrant, hearty, simple, and based on fresh, seasonal produce.

-We have come up with a list of the five most popular traditional foods in Portugal for gourmets planning to visit the homeland of Vasco da Gama and Fernand Magellan.
+We have compiled a list of Portugal's five most popular traditional foods for gourmets planning to visit the homeland of Vasco da Gama and Fernand Magellan.

 Traditional Portuguese Dishes